Speak directly with former clients about their experience with us. Read more

 Distracted driving is the #1 cause of car accidents today.
 Unfortunately, accidents in San Diego occur every day, and many of them involve injuries that could have possibly been avoided.

 If you have been injured in a car accident due to someone else’s distraction, personal injury attorney Michael Pines can help.
-Founder of the Pines Salomon Injury Lawyers, APC., he will fight on your behalf against insurance companies who often try to settle quickly, simply to get you off their hands.
+Founder of the Pines Salomon Injury Lawyers, LLP., he will fight on your behalf against insurance companies who often try to settle quickly, simply to get you off their hands.

 You only get one chance for justice.
 Make sure your settlement is a fair one.